open-power/sbe-odyssey/README.md

 --------------------------
 This project is SBE repository for P & Z Processor.

+Before workon:
+    * Create a file in ~/.sbe/customrc for any personal rc settings.
+This will be applied during workon

+    * To enable bash complete for sb script: source public/src/tools/utils/sb/sb_complete

 To Setup Environment:
 ./sb workon [<platform>]
 ./sb workon [<p11 metis p11_dft metis_dft odyssey all>]